WPManageNinja/paymattic-docs/docs/form-editor/how-to-create-your-first-payment-form-in-a-minute-and-accept-payments-with-paymattic.md

 This way you can easily create a **Payment Form** in Paymattic!

 ::: tip Need Help?
-If you have any questions, concerns, or suggestions, please contact our [@support team](https://wpmanageninja.com/support-tickets/).
+If you have any questions, concerns, or suggestions, please contact our [support team](https://wpmanageninja.com/support-tickets/).
 :::